-- The Handyscope HS3 has two different settings for the signal coupling: AC and DC.
-In the setting DC, the signal is directly coupled to the input circuit. - All signal components available in the input signal will arrive at the input circuit and will be measured. - In the setting AC, a capacitor will be placed between the input connector and the input circuit.
-This capacitor will block all DC components of the input signal and let all AC components pass through. - This can be used to remove a large DC component of the input signal, to be able to measure a small AC component at high resolution. - When measuring DC signals, make sure to set the signal coupling of the input to DC.
+The Handy scope HS4 has two different settings for the signal coupling: AC and DC.
+In the setting DC, the signal is directly coupled to the input circuit.
+All signal components available in the input signal will arrive at the input circuit and will be measured.

+In the setting AC, a capacitor will be placed between the input connector and the input circuit.
+This capacitor will block all DC components of the input signal and let all AC components pass through.
+This can be used to remove a large DC component of the input signal, to be able to measure a small AC component at high resolution.

+When measuring DC signals, make sure to set the signal coupling of the input to DC.

-Probe compensation.
+Probe compensation

-- The Handyscope HS3 is shipped with a probe for each input channel.
-These are 1x/10x selectable passive probes. - This means that the input signal is passed through directly or 10 times attenuated. - When using an oscilloscope probe in a 1:1 setting, the bandwidth of the probe is only 6 MHz. - The full bandwidth of the probe is only obtained in the 1:10 setting - The x10 attenuation is achieved through an attenuation network.
-This attenuation network has to be adjusted to the oscilloscope input circuitry, to guarantee frequency independency. - This is called low-frequency compensation.
-Each time a probe is used on another channel or another oscilloscope, the probe must be adjusted. - Therefore the probe is equipped with a setscrew, with which the parallel capacity of the attenuation network can be altered. - To adjust the probe, switch the probe to the x10 and attach the probe to a 1 kHz square wave signal. - Then adjust the probe for a square front corner on the square wave displayed.
+The Handy scope HS4 is shipped with a probe for each input channel.
+These are 1x/10x selectable passive probes.
+This means that the input signal is passed through directly or 10 times attenuated.

+When using an oscilloscope probe in 1:1 the setting, the bandwidth of the probe is only 6 MHz.
+The full bandwidth of the probe is only obtained in the 1:10 setting adjust the probe for a square front corner on the square wave displayed.
 See also the following illustrations.

+The x10 attenuation is achieved by means of an attenuation network.
+This attenuation network has to be adjusted to the oscilloscope input circuitry, to guarantee frequency independency.
+This is called the low frequency compensation.
+Each time a probe is used on an other channel or an other oscilloscope, the probe must be adjusted.

+Therefore the probe is equipped with a setscrew, with which the parallel capacity of the attenuation network can be altered.
+To adjust the probe, switch the probe to the x10 and attach the probe to a 1 kHz square wave signal.
+Then